 Congratulations!
 We will send you your offer and contract with your start date via the application portal.
 Once you’ve signed your contract, please complete the additional information requested.
 You will have access to the “Welcome” site which will give you some useful information before joining.

 Nearly there!
 We will initiate your pre-employment and security checks; these include Criminal Record Checks (CRC), financial probity and full 5 year pre-employment airside checks.
 We will also ask you to book your medical, a uniform fitting, height & reach functionality assessment and security interview appointment.

 You did it!
 Once your pre-employment checks are successfully completed we will invite you to attend your Cabin Crew New Entrant Training.
 If you don’t currently have a Cabin Crew Attestation, you’ll need to complete a Wet Drill course with our appointed training partner, Skypeople, before attending your Cabin Crew New Entrant Training.
 We are committed to hiring the very best talent and cannot wait for you to join.

 Your career at Heathrow

 The secret to a successful career with us is delivering the very best in hospitality and service on every flight, every day, and to every customer.
-As you become more experienced, and successfully complete our various development programmes, you may have the skills required to join our World Class Cabin Crew, move into a leadership role, or into another part of British Airways entirely.
+As you become more experienced, and successfully complete our various development programmes, you may have the skills required to move into a leadership role, or into another part of British Airways entirely.

-Heathrow Customer Service Managers lead, motivate and inspire a team of up to 22 Cabin Crew in the air and 12 on the ground – role modelling the best of British Airways.Learn more
+Heathrow Inflight Managers lead, motivate and inspire a team of up to 22 Cabin Crew in the air – role modelling the best of British Airways, red, white and blue.Learn more

 Have a question about becoming a member of the British Airways Cabin Crew?
 Go to our FAQs page.